 Workers have said the perks of working from home range from not having to commute to have more wiggle room to balance family, leisure and work.
 The pandemic has given employees more autonomy over their working lives than ever before.

-Remote working during the Covid-19 pandemic has proven that workers are able to be productive and effective from the comfort of their own homes.
+Remote working during the Covid-19 pandemic has proven that workers are able to be productive and effective from the comfort of their own homes long term remote working.
 Employers asking workers to come back in implies a lack of trust.

 Interestingly, employers may state ‘company culture’ as a reason why they require staff to come in but too many employees – this culture revolves around surveillance and monitoring that comes with being in the office.
 Working from home gives workers more agency of their time which perhaps slightly shifts the power dynamics present in a workplace.

 To maintain an effective yet satisfied workforce, employers have to be able to offer a blended or remote working arrangement to avoid the risk of losing employees to other organizations that are more able to meet employee needs.